 Samsung's QLED TVs, announced in January, are now available, starting at $2,799 for the 55-inch Q7F, $3,499 for the 55-inch Q8C Curved, and $5,999 for the 65-inch Q9F.
 Sony announced that its new flagship XBR-A1E OLED TV will be available in April, starting at $4,999.
 Here's a look at 11 new TV sets coming soon, and when you can buy them.

 Ultra-HD sets aren't just for McMansions.
-Apartment dwellers can get a better picture, too, in the form of this 50-inch Roku.
+Apartment dwellers can get a better picture, too, in the form of this 55-inch Insignia with Roku built in.
 It not only handles 4K content with aplomb but also ably upscales Blu-ray and standard HD content without hiccups.
 On action scenes, it manages to keep up with speeding motorcycles and flying stuntmen.
 It also features Roku's interface, which makes finding 4K content from streaming sources, such as Netflix, a lot easier.
 And, an app also lets you control the TV from your smartphone.

 Your TV is one of the central hubs of the home, so it only makes sense for you to be able to control all of your smart home devices while sitting on your couch.
 The KS9000 connects to Samsung SmartThings, which will let you adjust things like the lights, door locks and thermostat, right from your remote.
 Plus, this quantum-dot TV delivers an excellent 4K HDR picture for a reasonable price and, design-wise, looks amazing from all angles.

 With HDR capabilities and the ability to stream all manner of content, Vizio's P-Series provides a lot of features for a very reasonable price.
 In our tests, it was highly accurate, and its 126-zone full-array backlight offered great contrast.
 The set supports Dolby Vision HDR, and comes with a 6-inch Android tablet to make finding content as simple as possible.